 We get many calls daily, and chances are, we will not be able to take in the dog due to the lack of resources.
 Also, as we are a bunch of dog lovers, not professional dogcatchers, it is unlikely we will be able to catch the dog, if you’re unable to.

-However, if this is truly urgent, do call us at 9735 8677; but if it can wait, we would appreciate it if you could email us at email@example.com instead.
+We would appreciate it if you could email us at firstname.lastname@example.org.
 Please include the following information in your email:

 1. Date & time the dog was first spotted